postsharp/Metalama.Documentation/content/conceptual/aspects/testing/compile-time-testing.md

 Unit-testing compile-time classes offers the following advantages:

-* It's generally simpler to achieve comprehensive test coverage with unit tests than with aspect tests (see <xref:aspect-testing>),
+* It's generally simpler to achieve comprehensive test coverage with unit tests than with aspect tests (see <xref:aspect-testing>).
 * Debugging unit tests is easier than debugging aspect tests.

 ## Creating unit tests for your compile-time code